Fans' Choice Player of the Week nominees: Week 2

 Central quarterback Jackson Firmin returned to the field for the Amite River Rivalry against Denham Springs.
 Firmin had 173 passing yards and 3 touchdowns through the air.
 All 3 touchdowns were scored in the first half to help Central defeat Denham Springs 31-6.

-Walker safety Jonathan Musso matched his performance from week one with back to back interceptions in the Wildcats' win over Woodlawn.
+Walker safety Jonathan Musso matched his week one performance with an interception and pick six in the Wildcats' win over Woodlawn.

 Vote now for your favorite player under than Fans' Choice drop down in the Sports tab on our website.

-Note: CORRECTION: In a previous version of this story the group of Fans’ Choice Finalists for week two were listed incorrectly.